Russia and Ukraine hold their first direct peace talks in 3 years amid low expectations

 A three-way meeting between Turkey, the U.S. and Ukraine also took place, Turkish Foreign Ministry officials said.
 The U.S. side included Secretary of State Marco Rubio as well as Kellogg.

-“We don’t have high expectations of what will happen tomorrow.
-And frankly, at this point, I think it’s abundantly clear that the only way we’re going to have a breakthrough here is between President Trump and President Putin,” Rubio told reporters Thursday in Antalya, Turkey.
+On Thursday, Rubio said “we don’t have high expectations of what will happen” at the Russia-Ukraine talks.

+He said he believed a breakthrough was only possible is a meeting between Trump and Putin.

-Zelenskyy, meantime, flew to Albania to attend a meeting Friday of the leaders of 47 European countries to discuss security, defense and democratic standards against the backdrop of the war.
+Zelenskyy, meantime, was in Tirana, Albania, for a meeting with leaders of 47 European countries to discuss security, defense and democratic standards against the backdrop of the war.

+“If the Russian representatives in Istanbul today cannot even agree to that, to (a) ceasefire, to this clearly necessary first step, then it will be 100% clear that Putin continues to undermine diplomacy," Zelenskyy said.
+"If that’s not the case, there must be at least some result today, starting with a ceasefire.”

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine